VSLCatena/VSLCatena-App/README.md

 ## Code style and conventions
 As I am not completely familiar with the development of Flutter apps, I might have missed some conventions.
 If you notice something that is not in line with the conventions, please let me know.

+### Merge requests
+For merge requests, the pipeline is holy.
+If the pipeline fails, the merge request will not be merged.
+If you want to merge a merge request, you should make sure that the pipeline succeeds.
+If you want to merge a merge request that fails the pipeline, you should fix the pipeline first.
+There is one exception to this rule:
+- The pipeline fails because of dependency vulnerabilities.
+Sometimes those dependencies have not yet been updated, and we can't do anything about it.

 ### Formatting
 We use the dart formatter to format our code.
 You can run it with:
 `dart format .`